jcoiffin/ManagedAvailabilityTroubleshooter/README.md

 Managed Availability Troubleshooter script can help troubleshoot issues related to this module.

+**This script ManagedAvailabilityTroubleshooter.ps1 has moved to the Microsoft support github.
+You can download it at https://github.com/microsoft/CSS-Exchange/releases**

 ## This tool helps troubleshoot these scenarios
 – **Bluescreen / Force reboot**
 Here is the information you will see if you capture a memory.dmp during a crash triggered by Managed Availability: